advectus/aardvark/README.md

   "css/custom.css"
 ]
 ```
-Specify each asset that you are looking to examine
+Specify the assets that you are looking to examine

 ### specify environments to fetch each asset from
 ```